 The aggressive enforcement of federal civil rights laws is a top priority of the Department of Justice and the U.S. Attorney’s Office (USAO) in the District of Massachusetts.
 The USAO prosecutes numerous cases involving civil rights offenses.

-In May 2010, to coordinate the efforts of the U.S. Attorney’s Office in enforcing federal civil rights laws, U.S. Attorney Carmen Ortiz formed the Civil Rights Enforcement Team (CRET) which is composed of Assistant U.S. Attorneys (AUSA) and support staff from the criminal and civil divisions of this office.
-The primary goal of the CRET is to develop a comprehensive enforcement and outreach strategy to address civil rights issues that arise in the District of Massachusetts.
+In May 2010, U.S. Attorney Carmen Ortiz formed the Civil Rights Enforcement Team (CRET) to develop comprehensive enforcement and outreach strategies to address civil rights issues in the District of Massachusetts.

-Please call the main number of the U.S. Attorney’s Office and ask to speak to the duty attorney.
-Alternatively, please visit the following links for more information:
+Please call the U.S. Attorney’s Office (617-748-3100) and ask to speak to the duty attorney or visit the following links for more information.

 To file an employment discrimination claim, contact your local office of the U.S. Equal Employment Opportunity Commission.

 To file a claim of employment discrimination based on your status as a service member or veteran, complete Form 1010 on the U.S. Department of Labor’s Veterans’ Employment and Training Service (VETS) website.

 For information on your local VETS office, please visit their website.